/VMware: How to create and use VMs TAGs – Part 1

 About the Author:

 I have over 20 years of experience in the IT industry.
 I have been working with Virtualization for more than 15 years (mainly VMware).
 I recently obtained certifications, including VCP DCV 2022, VCAP DCV Design 2023, and VCP Cloud 2023.
 Additionally, I have VCP6.5-DCV, VMware vSAN Specialist, vExpert vSAN, vExpert NSX, vExpert Cloud Provider for the last two years, and vExpert for the last 7 years and a old MCP.
 My specialties are Virtualization, Storage, and Virtual Backup.
 I am a Solutions Architect in the area VMware, Cloud and Backup / Storage.
 I am employed by ITQ, a VMware partner as a Senior Consultant.
-I am also a blogger and owner of the blog ProVirtualzone.com
+I am also a blogger and owner of the blog ProVirtualzone.com and recently book author.

 One Comment